nhsuk/docker-mongodb-pharmacy/README.md

 * From within the directory run `docker-compose up --build` to run the image (you will need to have installed Docker for your OS).
 * RoboMongo is a good free GUI client for viewing MongoDB db's.
 * Connect to the MongoDB instance from a MongoDB client on `localhost:27017`.
+* This will give you a DB with the following info:
+    * Name of the database in the Mongo image: services
+    * Name of collection in the Mongo image: pharmacies
+    * ame of MongoDB host: mongo
+    * The port used by MongoDB: 27017

 # Deployment workflow